According the inventor and maker of the TCVJ coupling, a minimum angle of two degrees

 Case of "nearly" perpendicular pivot to rotation axes:

-If f is the angle between the pivot axes when the two shafts are at a straight line, then, with the shafts at any angle from zero to f, a constant direction incoming torque loads the spherical pantograph mechanism permanently at the same direction throughout the entire shaft rotation (i.e. the spherical pantograph avoids to "bend at one direction, then to straighten, then to bend at the opposite direction and then to straighten again" once per shaft rotation).
+If f is the angle between the pivot axes A1 and A2 when the two shafts are at a straight line, then, with the shafts at any angle from zero to f, a constant direction incoming torque loads the spherical pantograph mechanism permanently at the same direction throughout the entire shaft rotation (i.e. the spherical pantograph avoids to "bend at one direction, then to straighten, then to bend at the opposite direction and then to straighten again" once per shaft rotation).

-The bearings of the spherical pantograph either do not rotate at all (case of shafts at a straight line) or undergo a slight angular oscillation.
+With the shafts being at, or near, a straight line, the bearings of the spherical pantograph mechanisms of both couplings (TCVJ and PatCVJ) either do not rotate at all (case of shafts at a straight line) or they perform a slight angular oscillation.

-But in the PatCVJ, the pin of any bearing of the pantograph mechanism abuts constantly on the same side of the bearing eliminating the wear.
+But in the PatCVJ, the pin of any bearing of the spherical pantograph mechanism abuts constantly on the same side of the bearing eliminating the wear.

 For angles bigger than f, the spherical pantograph bearings of the PatCVJ rotate "sufficiently" and lubricate normally, avoiding the wear (just like the TCVJ avoids the wear when it operates at shaft angles bigger than a minimum).